OpenStickCommunity/Hardware/3D Prints/Open Stick Modular - Mini (OSM-Mini)/Community Submissions/README.md

 ## Donations and Support

 These files are not posted with the intention of making money.
 If you enjoy them and want to toss me a few bucks it will go toward filament and parts that will be used to make more cool stuff that gets posted.

-All donations or tips will be split evenly between myself and [Dash n'Mash](https://twitter.com/Dash_xx_Mash?s=20).